-Sleep Apnea in King West (Toronto), Burlington and St. Catharines!
+Sleep Apnea in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 Sleep apnea (OSA) is a condition where the individual suffers from low levels of oxygen in their blood, which disrupts their sleep.
 Obstructive sleep apnea involves the tongue being pulled towards the rear of the throat, blocking the patient’s upper airway which then stops the airflow.
 When enough oxygen is prevented from reaching the brain the sufferer will wake up, at least in part, and clear the blockage.
 This starts the air flowing correctly but will prevent the individual from getting a good night’s sleep.